 - 1. On the Fortify header, click APPLICATIONS. - 2.
-Click the application version name to which the custom tag is assigned. - The AUDIT page opens. - 3.
-On the application version toolbar, click PROFILE. - The APPLICATION PROFILE window opens. - 4.
-Click the CUSTOM TAGS tab. - 5.
-Click ASSIGN/REMOVE. - The CUSTOM TAGS tab lists all custom tags in the system.
-The check boxes for tags associated with the application version are selected. - 6.
-Clear the check box for the custom tag that you want to remove, and then click DONE. - Click CLOSE.
+Click the application version name to which the custom tag is assigned. - 3.
+On the application version toolbar of the AUDIT page, click PROFILE. - 4.
+In the APPLICATION PROFILE window, select the CUSTOM TAGS tab. - 5.
+Click ASSIGN/REMOVE.

+The CUSTOM TAGS tab lists all custom tags in the system.
+The check boxes for tags associated with the application version are selected.

+- Clear the check box for the custom tag that you want to remove, and then click DONE. - 7.
+Click CLOSE.